NavinBondade/Fake-And-Real-News-Classification/README.md

 </p>
 <h2>Model Traning</h2>
 <img src="https://github.com/NavinBondade/Fake_And_Real_News_Classification/blob/main/Graphs/Model%20Training.jpg" alt="wordcloud">
-<p>TThe model was trained for 2 epochs.
-During training, the model uses Adam as an optimizer for performing backpropagation and uses binary_crossentropy as the loss function.</p>
+<p>The model was trained for 2 epochs.
+During training, the model uses Adam as an optimizer for performing backpropagation and uses binary_crossentropy as the loss function to penalize model more when it makes false predection.</p>